tinacms/tina.io/content/docs/reference/collections.md

 }
 ```

-Matches all files in `content/posts` folder but does not match sub directories.
+Matches all files in `content/posts` folder but does not match subdirectories.
 It would match `content/posts/hello-world.md` but not `content/posts/subfolder/foo.md`

 #### Match on a single file